docker-flow/docker-flow-proxy/articles/docker-swarm.md

 What Now?
 ---------

 This concludes the exploration of basic concepts of the new Swarm features we got with Docker v1.12.
 Is this everything there is to know to successfully run a Swarm cluster?
 Not even close!
 What we explored by now is only the beginning.
-There are quite a few questions to be answered.
+There are quite a few questions to waiting to be answered.
 How do we expose our services to public?
 How do we deploy new releases without downtime?
 Are there any additional tools we should use?
 I'll try to give answers to those and quite a few other questions in future articles.
 The next one will be dedicated to exploration of the ways we can expose our services to the public.
 We'll try to integrate a proxy with a Swarm cluster.